voxpupuli/puppet-openldap/README.md

 }
 ```

-entries 2 and 3 will get deleted.

 #### Call your acl from a hash:
 The class `openldap::server::access_wrapper` was designed to simplify creating ACL.
-If you have multiple `what` (`to *` in this example), you can order them by adding number to it.
+In order to avoid collisions when multiple identical `what` are present (`to *` in this example), a (meaningless) number must be prepended to each entry.

 ```puppet
 $example_acl = {